From Ancient Medicine to Scientific Clinical Trials

-Extensive research shows curcumin is effective in multiple ways, and this provides basis for many applications.But curcumin is extremely difficult to absorb, so it's important to get more of it into your bloodstream.
-Here is the information you need to see how this ancient spice and medicinal herb can improve the quality of your life.
+Extensive research shows shows the active ingredient in turmeric (curcumin, or curcuminoids) has powerful anti-inflammatory, anti-tumor and antioxidant properties.But it's extremely difficult to absorb, so it's important to get more of it into your bloodstream.
+Here is the information you need to see how this medicinal herb can improve the quality of your life.

-Turmeric is the dried rhizome (root) of the Curcuma longa plant and is one of the most widely used spices (curry) in India.
-Used for its flavor, as a food color and as an medicinal herb.
+Turmeric is the dried rhizome (root) of the Curcuma longa plant and is used for its flavor, as a food color, and as an medicinal herb.

 The golden spice has long been used in both Ayurveda and Chinese medicines as an anti-inflammatory agent and used for conditions such as arthritis.
 It has been highly valued by those who practice Hatha Yoga, for its beneficial effects on ligaments.
 Throughout Asia, turmeric has been used for stomach problems, allergies, diarrhea, heartburn, wind, bloating, colic, flatulence and liver ailments.
 (1)